Application Deadline: Feb. 2, 2016

 Funding is prohibited for awards at non-U.S. institutions.

-- Student is required to give an oral presentation at the conclusion of his/her research experience at a ROUNDTABLE DISCUSSION meeting as scheduled by the institution/sponsor.
-The oral presentation serves as the capstone session for the program and, therefore, is a requirement for program completion.
+Program StructureAwardee is required to give an oral presentation at the conclusion of his/her research experience at a roundtable discussion meeting as scheduled by the sponsor/institution.

-- In August, towards the end of the summer program, Awardees present their summer work to an audience of their peers.
+In August, towards the end of the summer program, Awardees present their summer work to an audience of their peers.
+Essentially, roundtables serve as the capstone course for the student’s summer research experience.
+View more information about Roundtables.

 Budget - Western States AffiliateTrainee Stipend/Salary: Award recipients will receive a stipend of $600/week for the short-term research experience.